LilithHafner/PtrArrays.jl/README.md

 [StaticTools.jl](https://github.com/brenhinkeller/) is a much larger package which provides, among other things, a [MallocArray](https://brenhinkeller.github.io/StaticTools.jl/dev/#StaticTools.MallocArray) type that behaves similarly to this package's MallocArray.
 As StaticTools.jl is meant to run without the Julia runtime, it does not make use of features such as exceptions.
-Consequenly all usages of StaticTools.MallocArray are implicitly annotated with `@inbounds` and out of bounds accesses are UB instead of errors.
-In general, StaticTools.jl's MallocArray can be thagut of as "unsafe" while MallocArrays.MallocArray is "safe" (though memory leaks will still occur if you fail to call free)
+Consequently, all usages of StaticTools.MallocArray are implicitly annotated with `@inbounds` and out of bounds accesses are UB instead of errors, StaticTools.MallocArray with invalid indices will return a null pointer with size zero while MallocArrays will throw, etc. In general, StaticTools.jl's MallocArray can be thought of as "unsafe" while MallocArrays.MallocArray is "safe" (though memory leaks will still occur if you fail to call free)